Code Backup and File Roaming

 Roaming timing:

-When users modify configurations (like settings.json) in the development environment, the changes are not roamed immediately.
-Instead, when the development environment is destroyed, the files that need to be roamed are extracted and persistently stored.
+When a user modifies configurations (such as settings.json) in the development environment, the modified content is not immediately roamed.
+Instead, it waits until the development environment is destroyed, then extracts the files that need to be roamed from the development environment for persistent storage.

-When rebuilding the development environment, roamed files will be automatically restored.
+When rebuilding the development environment, roaming files will be automatically restored to the development environment.

-After modifying roamable files, to verify the changes, you need to wait until the development environment is destroyed and then create/rebuild the environment to see the roaming effect of the modified files.
+After modifying roamable files, to verify the effect of the modifications, you need to wait until the development environment is destroyed, then create/rebuild the development environment to see the roaming effect of the modified files.